Local and personal acts of Parliament (United Kingdom)

-Private acts are laws in the United Kingdom which apply to a particular individual or group of individuals, or corporate entity.
-This contrasts with a public general Act of Parliament (statute) which applies to the nation-state.
-Private acts can afford relief from another law; grant a unique benefit or, grant powers not available under the general law; or, relieve someone from legal responsibility for some allegedly wrongful act.
+Local and personal acts are laws in the United Kingdom which apply to a particular individual or group of individuals, or corporate entity.
+This contrasts with a public general act of Parliament (statute) which applies to the nation-state.
+Acts of Parliament can afford relief from another law; grant a unique benefit or, grant powers not available under the general law; or, relieve someone from legal responsibility for some allegedly wrongful act.

-There are now two types of private act: Acts for the benefit of individuals (known as personal acts), and others acts of local or limited application (known as local acts).
-This distinction between personal acts and local acts was introduced in 1797, before that time there were simply private acts.
+Acts for the benefit of individuals were before 1948 known as private acts, and are now called personal acts.

+Acts of local or limited application are known as local acts or public local acts.
+This distinction from the more normal public general acts was introduced in 1797; before that time there were simply 'public acts'.

-Private acts should not be confused with private member's bills—which, in the Westminster system, are bills for a public general Act of Parliament proposed by individual parliamentarians rather than the government.
+The bills for both personal and local acts are known as private bills.
+These should not be confused with private member's bills—which, in the Westminster system, are bills for a public general act of Parliament proposed by individual parliamentarians rather than the government.

 About 11,000 private or personal acts have been passed since 1539, and 26,500 local acts have become law since 1797 (when local acts were separated from public general acts).

 Personal acts

 Personal acts (known as private acts until 1948) evolved from the right to petition Parliament for redress from a specific wrong, or to obtain a benefit that was not otherwise available through statute or the common law.
 The granting of divorces, the naturalisation of (granting of citizenship to) foreigners, legal name changes, and changing the terms of a will, were often given effect through this means.
 In more recent years (since the introduction of general divorce and nationality laws, and the widespread adoption of the practice of using a deed poll to change name) the use of personal acts has greatly decreased.
 From 1980 they were only used to authorise six marriages between individuals who would not otherwise be able to marry due to being within the prohibited degrees of relationship, and no personal acts have been passed since 1987.
+The most recent personal act, passed in 1987, provided for 59-year-old George Evans to marry his 28-year-old former daughter-in-law Deborah Evans.

-Until 1815, private and personal acts were not officially printed (although it was common for a private bill to include a clause to deem the Act to be a public act and this would lead to it being printed).
+Until 1815, private and personal acts were not officially printed (although it was common for a private bill to include a clause to deem the act to be a public act and this would lead to it being printed).
 Divorce acts enacted between 1815 and 1922 were not printed whilst some other personal acts were.